Japan rallies late to beat Australia 4-3, cliches first place in group at World Baseball Classic

-Defending champion Japan became the first nation to clinch a quarterfinal berth in the World Baseball Classic, then rallied on Masataka Yoshida, two-run homer in the seventh inning to beat Australia 4-3 on Sunday night and assure first place in its first-round group.
+Defending champion Japan became the first nation to clinch a quarterfinal berth in the World Baseball Classic, then rallied on Masataka Yoshida's two-run homer in the seventh inning to beat Australia 4-3 on Sunday night in Tokyo and assure first place in its first-round group.

-Japan clinched advancement earlier Sunday when South Korea lost to Taiwan 5-4 in 10 innings.
+Japan clinched advancement earlier Sunday when South Korea lost to Taiwan 5-4 in 10 innings, also at the Tokyo Dome.
 Japan's win clinched first place in Group C for Shohei Ohtani and the Samurai Warriors (3-0).

 After completing the group Tuesday with a game against the Czech Republic (0-3), Japan will travel to Miami for a quarterfinal on March 14.
 Australia can clinch a quarterfinal spot by beating South Korea (1-2) on Monday.